 But what if everyone decided to use bio-degradable products instead?
 It’s not as hard as it may seem…

 Here are the 5 plastic products that stand out to me, that are very easy to replace with products that are not as deadly to the environment.
-If I can significantly cut these out, I’m sure you can too:
+We just need to demand that companies get on board too:

 Every time they enter the water from your bathroom at home, the beads flow down to the sewage systems but are too small to filter out.
 They flow into the ocean, absorb harmful toxins in the water and are consumed by the millions of marine life that lie below the surface.

 Alternative: Look for products with the “Zero Plastic Inside” symbol.
-Every natural exfoliant will be free of microbeads; they exfoliate your skin with other alternatives such as ground walnut shells, sugar, bamboo and other biodegradable products. – Sukin Revitalising Facial Scrub $9.99
+Every natural exfoliant will be free of microbeads; they exfoliate your skin with other alternatives such as ground walnut shells, sugar, bamboo and other biodegradable products.
+Using a wash bar that comes in compostable packaging is an even bigger win.

 In the US alone, 1,500 plastic bottles are consumed every second.
-That’s 129 million + a day, and 43800000000 every year; a number I can’t even pronounce.
+That’s 129 million + a day, and 47 billion every year.
 Most of these plastic bottles are non-recyclable due to the BPA chemical that is used to make the plastic firm.

 This BPA chemical is not only terrible for the human body, but the bottles themselves are living on the surface of our earth due to their non-recyclable compounds.